subscribe to the RSS Feed

 Many homeschool moms who teach co-op classes develop their own curriculum.
 Me, too, for the most part.
-However, I’ve found it a little more difficult to design a thorough, engaging curriculum for middle and high school students that doesn’t leave me studying and preparing for hours.
+However, I’ve found it a little more difficult to design a thorough, engaging curriculum for middle and high school co-op classes that doesn’t leave me studying and preparing for hours.

 As a curriculum reviewer, a lot of great curriculum has come my way that doesn’t quite work within a homeschool environment, but has a very useful place in a classroom full of students.
 Much of it quite appropriate for older students.
 To keep a record for myself and hopefully help others, I’ve created a list of some of those really good co-op resources.

-Of course, a lot of curriculum written directly for homeschoolers can work well in class situations, too, but I want to focus on some of the more unusual options in this post.
+Of course, a lot of curriculum written directly for homeschoolers can work well in class situations, too, but I want to focus on some of the more unusual options in this post about co-op class ideas for older students.

 Don’t be fooled.
 Yes, Teaching Economics Using Children’s Literature utilizes some pretty elementary book selections (as well as several chapter books), but the lessons teach some super-serious economics concepts like goods and services, production resources, investment, cost opportunity and SO many more!
 Not to mention, many of the lesson ideas are very concrete and/or hands-on.
 I believe the curriculum was likely written for the upper elementary student, but I already have plans to propose using it with middle school students at my co-op next year.
 Couple this with the free Playdough Economics curriculum and you’ve got quite an in-depth study!